-Here we will learn sqlite select query with example and how to use sqlite select statement to get data from single table or multiple tables with example.
+Here we will learn SQLite select query with example and how to use SQLite select statement to get data from a single table or multiple tables with example.

-In SQLite SELECT statement is used to get data from tables in database.
-Generally, sqlite select statement will return result set in the form of table and by using sqlite select statement we can perform simple calculations or multiple expressions based on our requirements.
+The SQLite SELECT statement is used to get data from tables in the database.
+Generally, sqlite select statement will return the result set in the form of a table and by using the sqlite select statement we can perform simple calculations or multiple expressions based on our requirements.

 SQLite SELECT is a read-only command and it will perform all the operations like standard SQL select statement.

-Following simple example of SQLite select statement with simple expressions.
+Following is the example of SQLite select statements with simple expressions.